nicklockwood/RequestQueue/README.md

 If set to `YES`, the operation will automatically retry if there is a connection failure instead of terminating and calling the completionHandler.
 The operation will compare the error code against the autoRetryErrorCodes set, and will only retry if the code is in that set.
 Defaults to `NO`.

-RequestOperation Methods
+RQOperation Methods
 ----------------------------

-    + (RequestOperation *)operationWithRequest:(NSURLRequest *)request;
+    + (RQOperation *)operationWithRequest:(NSURLRequest *)request;
-    - (RequestOperation *)initWithRequest:(NSURLRequest *)request;
+    - (RQOperation *)initWithRequest:(NSURLRequest *)request;

 These methods are used to create a new request operation.
-RequestOperations are single-use, meaning that the request cannot be changed after the operation is created, and the operation can only be used to send a single instance of the request, after which is should be discarded.
+RQOperations are single-use, meaning that the request cannot be changed after the operation is created, and the operation can only be used to send a single instance of the request, after which is should be discarded.

 RequestQueue Properties